reuben-thomas/tp/docs/UserGuide.md

   These cards are collapsed by default.
 - **Saved File:** The file that this address book is saved to.

+### Learning the DeskFlow CLI

+You've already used a few commands to register and log in.
+Now, let's learn how to use the command line interface (CLI) to interact with DeskFlow.

-2. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
-   Some example commands you can try:
+Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
+Here are some examples of commands you can try:

-- `login`: A pop-up appears for you to log in to your account.
 - `list`: Lists all employees.
--

-`add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Urgent i/123 d/DeviceInfoXYZ st/pending_approval`:
+- `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Urgent i/123 d/DeviceInfoXYZ
-Adds a employee named `John Doe` to DeskFlow.
+st/pending_approval`: Adds an employee named `John Doe` to DeskFlow.
 - `delete 3`: Deletes the 3rd employee shown in the current list.
 - `set-status 3 st/none`: Sets the status of the 3rd employee to `none`.
 - `filter-status st/none`: Filter all employees that have `none` as a status.